eaton-lab/toytree/validation/penalized_pseudolikelihood/README.md

 This directory contains the pinned simulation and predictive-validation study for ToyTree's ultrametric branch-length pseudolikelihood models.

+## Version 14: targeted correlated optimizer replay

+The [V14 design](README-v14.md) replays all 14 numerical failures from the V13
+pilot plus six matched passing controls.
+It tests the new conditional log-rate Newton solve, direct constrained-age optimization, adaptive basin confirmation, exact-zero handling, and exact calibration-time-unit normalization.
+V14 is diagnostic-only; a passing replay leads to a fresh independently seeded fixed-lambda confirmation.

 ## Version 13: fixed-lambda correlated validation

 The [V13 design](README-v13.md) evaluates correlated-rate dating with lambda